roman-milk/roman-milk.github.io/vanessas-dissonance.md

  Relentlessly, he crammed his large thick cock into her throat his balls slapping against her nose shutting it close.
 He pounded her throat like it was a cunt causing gurgling sounds to escape Vanessa's throat.
 She was gagging and choking constantly without any chance to stop it, tears springing into her eyes.
 With every thrust in, spit dabbled out of her mouth.
 Thick white drool started running up her face in rivers.
 It ran into her nose and into her eyes making it impossible for her to see.

  After some minutes of this throat pumping, he groaned out load and his rod exploded inside her mouth.
 He shot wad after wad of sperm down her throat.
-Report_Story #2